-Queensland Health Australia employs more than 9000 allied health professionals, who work along side doctors and nurses to provide optimum health care.
+Queensland Health Australia employs a broad range of allied health professionals, who work along side doctors and nurses to provide optimum health care.
 Allied health disciplines include:

 Many allied health professionals in Queensland Health are employed at a level of HP3 or HP4.
 Jobs at a level of HP5 and above are either specialised clinical jobs, or jobs with a high level of formal managerial responsibility.

 New graduate allied health professionals commence at level HP3.
-As qualified clinicians they are required to demonstrate at least a competent level of professional knowledge and skill, and should be able to independently undertake routine clinical practice as a member of a professional and/or multidisciplinary team.
+As qualified clinicians, health professionals employed at this level are required to demonstrate at least a competent level of professional knowledge and skill, and should be able to independently undertake routine clinical practice as a member of a professional and/or multidisciplinary team.

 It is expected in the early developmental stages of a career, close supervision from senior clinicians will be required.
 As experience builds and clinicians move through the higher increment levels, clinical decisions and problem solving are made by exercising increasingly independent clinical judgement.

 HP4 jobs are divided into a clinical or a managerial stream.
 Clinical jobs may have a clinical, education or research focus, or may involve elements of all three.
-They demonstrate high level knowledge, skills, experience and clinical leadership within the professional and/or multidisciplinary team.
+Health professionals within this classification should demonstrate high level knowledge, skills, experience and clinical leadership within the professional and/or multidisciplinary team.
 Duties undertaken are of a complex and varied nature, the majority of which are performed with a high degree of independence.
 Alternatively, individuals may be a sole practitioner who is required to exercise independent professional judgement on a daily basis and take on administrative or managerial responsibilities.

 Managerial jobs demonstrate clinical expertise in conjunction with formal managerial responsibility, with the ability to perform duties with a high degree of independence and little to no direct clinical practice supervision.
 These positions would also have operational or resource management responsibility of small discipline teams.